Costa Rican Gallo Pinto Recipe

 Variations

-Note that if you travel to the Caribbean side of Costa Rica you can expect to find the Costa Rican dish called “Rice and Beans.”
+Note that if you travel to the Caribbean side of Costa Rica you can expect to find the a similar dish called called “Rice and Beans.”
 It’s not the same as pinto because it’s made with coconut milk instead of Salsa Lizano.
-It’s delish!
+It’s delish and a bit spicy.

 Serving Suggestions